tmk/tmk_keyboard/editor/keymap_editor.md

 Flash usage cosidaration
 ------------------------
-For example of biggest ever map, PS/2 and ADB converter have 256 keys in a layer, so use 256 bytes each layer in keymap and 512 bytes in actionmap.
+As for example of biggest ever keymap, PS/2 and ADB converter have 256 keys in a layer, so use 256 bytes each layer in keymap and 512 bytes in actionmap.
 In most cases map size of keyboard will be far smaller than that.

 ### ATmega32U4